A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem

-We now consider linear sketching with L\'evy processes and show how different processes can be used to track different function moments.
-Throughout the paper we work in the \emph{random oracle} model, in which we can evaluate uniformly random hash functions $H : [n]\to [0,1]$.
+We now demonstrate how to convert L\'evy processes to streaming sketches.
+Throughout the paper we work in the \emph{random oracle} model, in which we can evaluate uniformly random hash functions $H \colon \Z\to [0,1]$.
 This is not a limiting assumption as it can be removed in a black-box way by using pseudorandom generators against space bounded computation, at a small loss in space efficiency; see~\cite{indyk2006stable,nisan1990pseudorandom}.